maxgerhardt/pio-bluepill-w5500-ethernet-mqtt-client/README.md

 ![W5500 Module](w5500_modules.png)

-The code is a slight extension of the original `WebServer.ino` (https://github.com/arduino-libraries/Ethernet/blob/master/examples/WebServer/WebServer.ino) sketch with the addition of reading out the supply voltage of the board.
+The code is a slight extension of the original `ArduinoEthernetShield.ino` (https://github.com/256dpi/arduino-mqtt/blob/master/examples/ArduinoEthernetShield/ArduinoEthernetShield.ino) sketch with the addition of reading out the supply voltage of the board.

-No changes to the Ethernet library have bene made.
+No changes to the Ethernet or arduino-mqtt library have been made.

 # Wireup